Home care packages - reform

 From 27 February 2017 all home care packages have been provided to individual consumers rather than the previous method where home care packages were awarded to approved providers under an allocation process.

-This change now gives consumers the ability to choose their provider and to direct the Government subsidy to that provider.
+This change has given consumers the ability to choose their provider and to direct the Government subsidy to that provider.
 This means that consumers can change their provider if they wish, including if they move to another area to live.

 Increasing Choice also introduced a national prioritisation process for access to home care.
 The national prioritisation process means a fairer, national way of allocating home care based on people’s individual needs and circumstances and the time they have waited for care.